m3au/meows/components/Header.md

 # Header Component

 The Header component provides the primary navigation interface for the meows.space application.
-It maintains consistent placement and functionality across all application pages.
+It appears at the top of all application pages with fixed positioning.

 ## Component Structure